vidosrd1/example-turbo-native-rails-backend/README.md

-# Turbo Native Rails back-end example app
+# Hotwire Native Rails back-end example app

 This example app includes everything you need to get up and running with the [Jumpstart Pro iOS](https://jumpstartrails.com/ios) template.